 On another line of thought: In safety, the "happy poster syndrome" is a common occurrence.
 Managers think that by placing a safety poster every thirty feet on a wall, they have a successful safety awareness program.
 Employees, for the most part, ignore the posters, and may not believe the message that management is trying to convey.
 The Fix: Get rid of the posters and meaningless slogans.
 Replace them with action, example, and word.
 Each supervisor and manager becomes a walking safety slogan.

 Supervisors must ensure their workers receive equipment and materials that are as safe as possible.
-Employees should work at stations that have been ergonomically designed for them to decrease the possibility of strains and sprains, and repetitive motions disease which represent the greatest category of workplace injury and illness in the workforce today.
+Employees should work at stations that have been ergonomically designed for them to decrease the possibility of strains and sprains, and repetitive motions disease which represents the greatest category of workplace injury and illness in the workforce today.
 Workers require and deserve the highest quality personal protective equipment to protect them from workplace hazards.
-The highest quality safety equipment, materials and environment all contribute to pride of workmanship.Point 13: Institute a vigorous program of education and self-improvement for everyone.
+The highest quality safety equipment, materials, and environment all contribute to pride of workmanship.Point 13: Institute a vigorous program of education and self-improvement for everyone.

 Weekly or monthly safety education and training sessions, when conducted properly by supervisors, can go far in improving the performance of employees, and would send a strong message to all that safety is a core value in the company.
 Unfortunately, most companies do not see the wisdom in adopting the principle that to be successful today, each manager and employee in the company must be continually learning.
-Currently, most employees receive very little safety training, internal or external, on safety related topics.
+Currently, most employees receive very little safety training, internal or external, on safety-related topics.

 Put everybody in the company to work to accomplish the transformation.
 The transformation is everybody's job.
 What a concept!
 Put everybody to work to accomplish the transformation.
 How can we do this when it comes to safety and health?

 Taking on the goals of continuous improvement is not an easy task.
-If you decide to begin the continuous improvement journey, be sure to continue your study of the concepts.
+If you decide to begin the journey, be sure to continue your study of the concepts.
 Go slowly and don't expect big changes overnight.
-Ultimately, you are attempting to change culture and that process, can and probably will, take years.
+Ultimately, you are attempting to change the culture and that process, can and probably will, take years.